GOopH4201/GOopH4201/README.md

 I'm currently learning how to process, visualize and clean data, I still have a lot to do, but I'm already pretty good at it

+## 🤔 What can I do

+I work with the Python programming language

+I work in VSCode Jupyter notebook, I can compose my own functions, classes and libraries

+Create tables, graphs and process them

+I can work with libraries such as:
+  * pygame
+  * pandas
+  * numpy
+  * matplotlib
+  * seaborn

 ## 📫 How to reach me:

 You can write to me on [VK](https://vk.com/vbogomolov99), I’m there every day